websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation.md

 # Troubleshooting Elasticsearch Installation

-If you've set up [Liferay with Elasticsearch](./getting-started-with-elasticsearch.md) in remote mode, but Liferay isn't connecting to Elasticsearch, check these things:
+If you've set up [Liferay with Elasticsearch](./getting-started-with-elasticsearch.md) in remote mode but Liferay isn't connecting to Elasticsearch, check these things.

 ## Cluster Name